seanseancooper/SSET/docs/theory_of_signal_semiotics.md

 ---
 ---
-# PREAMBLE
+# 0. PREAMBLE
 We experience the world in 3 dimensions, bounded and directed by time.
+It is both 'unidirectional' AND a sequencing mechanism.
 - Only forward moovement, hindsight.
 - Missed dimensions, features, wrong ranges, imperceptible, unknown, functional or statistic.

+Visualization is a perceptual prosthesis for understanding 'hidden' dimensions; We often miss features that are hidden across imperceptible dimensions—be they statistical, functional, or entirely unknown.

-What if we could mask or altogether remove these constraints through visualization, allowing us to see the unseen and know thee unknown?
+What if we could mask or altogether remove these constraints through visualization, allowing us to 'see the unseen' and 'know the unknown'?

-# I. Transposition & Transformation.
+# 1. Transposition & Transformation.
-- **Transposition**: Moving from A->B ... think "A *"
+- ### **Transposition**: Moving from A -> B
+   - think "A *", many consecutive "A" moving to "B".
-   - time-domain function: 'manipulation of A', 'A x many times'm 'timing' and 'timestamp'
+   - time-domain function: 'manipulation of A', 'A x many times', 'timing' or 'timestamp'..
+   - implies a collection of 'time-shifted' A.
-   - related too frequency domain wrt a having been the label A for some observablee amount of time before being labeled B.
+   - related to frequency domain wrt. a having been the label A for some observable amount of time before being labeled B; a 're-labelling' operation that _may_ be sample rate driven.
-- **Transformation**: Changing A->B .... think "ƒ(A)"
+- ### **Transformation**: Changing A->B
+   - think "ƒ(A)"
+   - transformation can also occur in time (e.g., modulation)
-   - frequency domain: function of acting on A, the result of processing A, Analysis of A
+   - Frequency domain function: function of acting on A, the result of processing A, Analysis of A
-   - related to time domain wrt "being".
-Because ƒ exists and acts, it presumably "occurs" and produces "B", the result of the occurance of ƒ.
+   - Related to time domain wrt "being".
+Because ƒ exists and acts, it presumably "occurs" and produces "B", the result of the occurrence of ƒ. "ƒ is a functional operator acting on A, producing B as an analyzable outcome."

 > Transposition and Transformation are interrelated.